-We have issued a number of reports in the past few years that include VA's ambiguous policies and inconsistent processes.
-For example, we reported in September 2015 in Review of Alleged Mismanagement at the Health Eligibility Center that VA's Chief Business Office (CBO) had not effectively managed its business processes to ensure the consistent creation and maintenance of essential health care eligibility data.
+Another example, in September 2015, we reported in Review of Alleged Mismanagement at the Health Eligibility Center that VA's Chief Business Office (CBO)

+1 Audit of Veteran Wait Time Data, Choice Access, and Consult Management in VISN 6, March 2, 2017 had not effectively managed its business processes to ensure the consistent creation and maintenance of essential health care eligibility data.
 Due to the amount and age of the Enrollment System (ES) data, as well as lead times required to develop and implement software solutions, a multiyear project management plan was needed to address the accuracy of pending ES records and improve the usefulness of ES data.
-We made 13 recommendations in the report including one focused on controls to ensure that future enrollment data are accurate and reliable before being entered into the Enrollment System.
+We offered 13 recommendations in the report including one focused on controls to ensure that future enrollment data are accurate and reliable before being entered into the Enrollment System.
 VA concurred with the recommendations and provided sufficient information to close all recommendations in October 2016.
 We have an ongoing review of the Health Eligibility Center focusing on the alleged lack of effective governance over the Veterans Health Administration's (VHA) execution of the health care enrollment program at its medical facilities.
 We expect to issue our report in late spring 2017.

-In another example, of a one program that operates nationwide with issues related to inconsistent implementation of policies is the Homeless Grant Per Diem Program.
+Another program that operates nationwide also had issues related to inconsistent implementation of policies is the Homeless Grant Per Diem Program.
 In a June 2015 report, Audit of Homeless Providers Grant and Per Diem Case Management Oversight, we determined VA needed to clarify eligibility requirements across the program to ensure that all homeless veterans have equal access to case management services.
 Historically, homeless veterans ineligible for VA health care have not been excluded from the program.
-However, as we conducted our work and questioned the application of the program's eligibility criteria, we found the criteria were unclear and inconsistently applied.
-This was confirmed in our interviews of the VA's Office of General Counsel, program directors, network homeless coordinators, and liaisons, which revealed confusion occurred at all program levels.
+However, we questioned the application of the program's eligibility criteria, and found the criteria were unclear and inconsistently applied.
+This was confirmed in our interviews of VA's Office of General Counsel, program directors, network homeless coordinators, and liaisons, which revealed confusion occurred at all program levels.
 We made five recommendations, three of which involved establishing a definitive legal standard on program eligibility and ensuring that policies and controls matched that standard and were applied across the program.
 The recommendations dealing with policies and controls remain open.